 K-12 Students can apply to take courses at LASC as concurrently enrolled students by completing our Supplemental Application for Admission of Students in Grades K-12.

-STEP 3: Attend a Student Orientation
+STEP 2: Attend An Orientation

 You might be excused from the Orientation and Counseling steps of Enrollment if:

 - You have already earned an associate degree or higher.
 If so, please show proof of your degree to Admissions & Records.